Location: New South Wales (NSW), Australia

 Base: Base Hostel, Kent St.

 The longest day of my life.
-I hopped on my Loka bus at 6.50am…I arrived in Sydney at 5.40pm (we did get lost so it would have been a touch earlier if not).
+I hopped on my Loka bus at 6.50am…I arrived in to Sydney at 5.40pm.
 Yep, a solid near 11 hours travelling from Byron to Sydney but sadly if you want to travel around Australia between the big cities this is the main way, long long buses and most of them are overnight!

 I kicked my day off with my usual head out on a free walking tour and see the sights!
 This time my walking tour was with I’m Free Walking Tours Sydney (they also run walking tours in Melbourne and were who I originally planned to go with) with my tour being ran by Lachlan.
 Again, I was super impressed with my walking tour guide as he threw so much energy into the history of the city and gave such detailed information on areas we were visiting.
 Along the way I met Heather who I then went a grabbed a rib eye steak burger (for $9.50AUD) and we wandered around the Rocks a little more before heading off to continue our plans for the day.